It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 The 4 P’s of marketing are the fundamental building blocks of any marketing strategy.

-And if you do not have these items in balance, or never heard of this before, chances are, you aren’t getting the most out of your marketing.
+And if you do not have these items in balance, or never heard of this before, chances are, you aren’t getting the most out of strategy.

 What Are the 4 P’s of Marketing?